MvvmCross/MvvmCross/docs/_documentation/fundamentals/data-binding.md

 The following tables shows all the custom bindings offered by MvvmCross.

- **Note:** When using extension method based bindings you will have to include the relevant using namespace to access the extension methods and is only available in MvvmCross 5.
+ **Note:** When using extension method based bindings you will have to include the relevant using namespace to access the extension methods.
+Additionally, extension method based bindings is only supported starting with MvvmCross 5.

 **Android - `using MvvmCross.Binding.Droid`**